ANZ keen to exit Cambodia bank stake

-SYDNEY, March 25 (Reuters) - Australia and New Zealand Banking Group Ltd, the country’s third-biggest lender, is keen to exit its holding in Cambodia and will look at wholly owned business models wherever regulations allow.
+SYDNEY (Reuters) - Australia and New Zealand Banking Group Ltd (ANZ.AX), the country’s third-biggest lender, is keen to exit its holding in Cambodia and will look at wholly owned business models wherever regulations allow.

 “We got out of a relationship, a small relationship, in Vietnam.
 We would like to do the same in Cambodia.
 I’d much rather have a wholly owned business in these places,” ANZ CEO Mike Smith said at a press conference in Hong Kong on Monday.